Signed in as:

 If you are not familiar with our four core pillars of ministry, our third pillar is "Language".
 For us, it is a joy and privilege (and sometimes burden) to learn the language of the local people.
 We care deeply about speaking to them in ways that they understand and are moved by.
 Speaking their literal language does that!

 We dream of creating a resource (and one day a school) where believers can be equipped to share the Gospel with those God has given them grace to reach.
-GOEN (pronounced "Go"-"N") will be a humble beginning of mostly references, links, and tips, but we pray it will bless you and prepare you to grow in your ability to preach the Good News and to "goen" make disciples... yes, I went for it, and no, that was not actually intenional when picking the name.
+GOEN (pronounced "Go"-"N") will be a humble beginning of mostly references, links, and tips, but we pray it will bless you and prepare you to grow in your ability to preach the Good News and to "goen" make disciples... yes, we went for it, and no, that was not actually intentional when picking the name.

 We got the idea for GOEN when dreaming about what the language learning journey should be like.
 The name comes from two kanji (Chinese characters) that mean "Language" and "Garden".
 Gardens are peaceful and beautiful, but they take time and consistent effort.
 They will become extremely fruitful when properly nurtured, but it also takes a variety of skills and approaches to care for a garden.
 Language is the same.